afishhh/subrandr/README.md

 #### Supported subtitle formats:
 - SRV3 (incomplete, no window style (justification, vertical text) support, some rarer attributes may be currently unsupported)
-- WebVTT (incomplete, no css, ruby or vertical text support)
+- WebVTT (incomplete, no css or vertical text support)

 #### WebAssembly library and extension